adithyarganesh/CSC555_Star_Wars_Network_Analysis/README.md

 # Results
 All the results have been analysed and the analysis metrics have been explained in detail in P1.pdf attached here as well as uploaded in the moodle portal

+# Issues
+To ensure the code doesn't break, kindly ensure the requirements.txt is run as follows - pip install -r requirements.txt/

+Furthermore, ensure the libraries are correctly installed
+- pip install networkx
+- pip install matplotlib

+pip/ pip3 based on Python usage